KristiyanGeorgiev1996/ScriptedInJava/03.Programming-Fundamentals-JavaScript/02.Projects-Programming-Fundamentals-with-JavaScript/01.Rock-Paper-Scissors–Additional-Project/READMe.md

 ## ▶️ How to Start

 1. Download or clone the repository.
-2. Open the solution in Visual Studio or another C# IDE.
+2. Open the solution in Visual Studio or another JS IDE.
 3. Build and run the program.
 4. Follow the console prompts to play.